BedeGaming/puppet-redis/README.md

 ### Configuration options

 All Redis Server and Sentinel config file options are available in the module to be overridden as needed.
-See the params.pp class for a full list.
+See the params.pp class, and the defined types for Server and Sentinel for a full list.